The Career Ladder Nursing Program is comprised of:

 The Career Ladder Nursing Program offers traditional and non-traditional tracks to achieve the Practical Nurse (PN) Certificate of Achievement (Curriculum Code 0235) and/or the Registered Nurse (ADN) Associate in Applied Science Degree (Curriculum Code 0222).

-- Advanced standing to RN track is designed for practical nurses, respiratory therapists, and paramedics (including those who were certified as EMT-Paramedics prior to 2002) who hold unrestricted current Michigan licensure and have work experience.
-Classes and clinical sessions meet mornings and/or afternoons for three semesters beginning with a 10-week summer session, then continue through fall and spring semesters.
+- Advanced Standing to RN Track is designed for practical nurses, respiratory therapists, and paramedics (including those who were certified as EMT-Paramedics prior to 2002) who meet licensure and work experience criteria.
+Classes and clinical sessions meet mornings, afternoons, and/or evenings (weekdays or weekends) for three semesters.
+Applications are due October 1st.
+Classes begin spring semester.
+This track accepts up to 32 students each year.
+Grades from fall semester of application year will be accepted for courses taken at LCC.

 Classes in all tracks meet face-to-face and some are on-line sessions.
 The non-traditional options consist of more hybrid classes which are a combination of face-to-face and on-line.